 As a personality test, you can also take a career assessment that tells what career would be perfect for you.

 You should consider taking one of these tests before switching to a new career that you know little about.
-Taking these assessments are sometimes offered at colleges, or you can take them online.
+Taking these assessments is sometimes offered at colleges, or you can take them online.

 You should also ask yourself questions about your strengths and weaknesses.
 For example, these are questions you would ask if you want to be a medical assistant.